GovanifY/navi/README.md

 * security hardening through sandboxing
 * set up eirin to have regular and automated backups
 * reroute all internet traffic through tor
+* make firefox sync to fujiwara and setup fujiwara